Hope of Israel Ministries (Ecclesia of YEHOVAH):

 For more information, see our article, A New Look at the Deep Meaning of the Feast of Tabernacles!

 The prophet Joel declares, "BLOW ye the TRUMPET in Zion, SOUND AN ALARM in my holy mountain: let all the inhabitants of the land tremble: for the day of the LORD cometh, for it is nigh at hand" (Joel 2:1).
 Joel goes on to describe the terrible events (verses 2-10) erupting on the earth.
-He then calls out to YEHOVAH's people, "For the day of the LORD is great and very terrible; and who can abide it?
-Therefore also now, saith the LORD, TURN YE EVEN TO ME WITH ALL YOUR HEART, and with fasting, and with weeping, and with mourning: And rend your heart, and not your garments, and TURN unto the LORD [YEHOVAH] your God: for he is gracious and merciful, slow to anger, and of great kindness, and repenteth him of the evil.
-Who knoweth if he will return and repent, and leave a blessing behind him...BLOW THE TRUMPET in Zion, sanctify a fast, call a solemn assembly..."
+He then calls out to YEHOVAH's Israelite people, "For the day of the LORD is great and very terrible; and who can abide it?
+Therefore also now, saith the LORD, TURN YE EVEN TO ME WITH ALL YOUR HEART, and with fasting, and with weeping, and with mourning: And rend your heart, and not your garments, and TURN unto the LORD [YEHOVAH] your God: for He is gracious and merciful, slow to anger, and of great kindness, and repenteth Him of the evil.
+Who knoweth if He will return and repent, and leave a blessing behind Him...BLOW THE TRUMPET in Zion, sanctify a fast, call a solemn assembly..."
 (Joel 2:11-15).